Uterine Cancer - Medical Condition

 9 out of 10 uterine cancers cause bleeding.
 There are usually no other symptoms or warning signs in early endometrial cancer.
 More advanced uterine cancers can cause pelvic pain, weight loss, bloating and swelling of the abdomen (lower stomach area).

 There’s no screening test for endometrial cancer.
-It’s true that these tumours are sometimes detected by the cervical Pap smear test (see the “Cervical Cancer” condition article), but this screening test is hit-and-miss when it comes to endometrial cancer; it merely catches endometrial cells that have been dislodged and swept down to the cervix.
+The cervical Pap smear test (see the "Cervical Cancer" condition article), is not a screening test for endometrial cancer.
 Transvaginal ultrasound and endometrial sampling that are used for diagnosis (see below) are being studied for their value as screening tests.

 Removal of the uterus (hysterectomy) is essential to treat endometrial cancer.
 This won’t interfere with sexual activity, but the operation leads to infertility and can’t be reversed.
 Only after the uterus, fallopian tubes, and ovaries have been removed can doctors judge the extent of the cancer.
 If the cancer hasn’t invaded deep into the wall of the uterus (early stage) and isn’t an aggressive type (low grade), additional treatment may not be necessary.